Fertility issues for women and people assigned female at birth

 Freezing eggs

-If there is a risk that your treatment will cause permanent infertility, you may have the option of freezing your eggs (oocytes) before treatment begins.
-Not all women are suitable for egg freezing.
-It will depend on the type and location of your cancer, your age and medical history.
+If there is a risk that your treatment will cause permanent infertility, you may have the option of freezing your eggs before treatment begins.
+Egg freezing is not suitable for everybody - it will depend on the type and location of your cancer, your age and medical history.

-If you still want to have children, discuss this as early as possible with your cancer specialist before treatment.
+If you want to have children in the future, discuss this option as early as possible with your cancer specialist before treatment.

 There may not be time to collect and freeze eggs if your consultant advises you that treatment needs to start as soon as possible.
 Your health will take priority over egg freezing.